aeropic/Messier_Caldwell_RASC_OMeara_catalog_generator/README.md

 Placing the mouse over one object will display usefull data to prepare your imaging session inside a popup window (Tooltip) .
 If you want to get more details, reference of each object (eg C42) is clickable and points to the corresponding telescopius page.
 For empty thumbnails, just click inside the thumbnail aera.

-To switch between Messier/Caldwell/RASC/OMEARA catalogs just select the required catalog from the menu bar. you can also filter by type of objects (Nebula, galaxies, clusters and others)
+To switch between Messier/Caldwell/RASC/OMEARA catalogs just select the required catalog from the menu bar.
+There is also an option to select the "All in 1" catalog.
+In that case, the Messier objects are listed then Caldwell with no dupplication with the Messier, then the RASC with no dupplication with Messier/Caldwell and so on...
+All in 1 you get 504 objects to image, quite a good challenge !

+you can also filter by type of objects (Nebula, galaxies, clusters and others)

 <img width="1276" height="699" alt="nebu" src="https://github.com/user-attachments/assets/9d131ef7-6bf4-497f-b306-160a5f8fe396" />